-4.7.
-ACGME Competencies - Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core)
+- 4.6.a.
+Fellows must demonstrate a thorough understanding of anatomy, reproductive physiology and endocrinology, and pathophysiology as they relate to contraception, pregnancy location, and uterine evacuation.
+(Core) - 4.7.
+ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core) - 4.8.

-- 4.8.
 ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
 (Core) - 4.9.
-ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core) - 4.10.
+ACGME Competencies Systems-Based Practice

+Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core)

+- 4.10.
 Curriculum Organization and Fellow Experiences Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core)

-- 4.10.a.
-Clinical must demonstrate knowledge of the indications, techniques, complications, follow-up, and limitations of the diagnostic and surgical procedures used in clinical reproductive endocrinology and infertility.
+(Core) - 4.10.a.
+Clinical experiences must prioritize continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
 (Core) - 4.11.
 Curriculum Organization and Fellow Experiences Didactic and Clinical Experiences